 Bottom Line: Firefox vs. Opera Browser

-With this, we come to the end of this extensive and detailed comparison test between two of the most well-known players in the browser industry.
+With this, we end this extensive and detailed comparison test between two of the most well-known players in the browser industry.

-While Opera manages to outdo its competitor with customizations and features, Mozilla comes out on top in the Privacy and Speed segment.
+While Opera outdoes its competitor with customizations and features, Mozilla comes out on top in the Privacy and Speed segment.

-Apart from that, both these browsers behold some nifty and useful features that make it a standout player from the rest.
-Whereas Firefox gives you the option to determine how stringent privacy you prefer, Opera could call its My Flow and Crypto-Currency features as its USP.
+Apart from that, both these browsers behold some nifty and useful features that make them standout players.
+Whereas Firefox allows you to determine how stringent privacy you prefer, Opera could call its My Flow, and Crypto-Currency features its USP.

 So this was all from us.
 What are your opinions on the same?
-Do let us know in the comments section which one is your preferred choice from the two.
+Please let us know in the comments section which is your preferred choice.

 Frequently Asked Questions

-These are few frequently asked question about Mozilla Firefox vs. Opera browser on internet.
+These are a few frequently asked questions about Mozilla Firefox vs. Opera browser on the internet.

 Does Opera use less RAM than Firefox?

-Opera is highly secured browser with low memory and RAM consumption compared to Firefox or Google Chrome browser.
+Opera is a highly secured browser with low memory and RAM consumption compared to Firefox or Google Chrome browsers.

 Which is better: Opera vs. Firefox for Security?

 Both Opera and Firefox fundamentally developed keeping privacy in mind.
-However, when it comes to features supporting the security.
-The Opera has feature like built-in VPN service, anonymous sync, etc. which is enables better security without compromising the personal data.
+However, when it comes to features supporting security.
+Opera has features like built-in VPN service, anonymous sync, etc., which enables better security without compromising personal data.

 Is Firefox better than Opera?

-Firefox is developer friendly + privacy browser, whereas Opera is mostly the privacy browser with better usability and rich feature.
-Keeping this in mind, both are better in their own fields.
+Firefox is a developer-friendly + privacy browser, whereas Opera is primarily a privacy browser with better usability and rich feature.
+Keeping this in mind, both are better in their fields.